kazumah1/sigyl/packages/web/README.md

   - Default: `false`

 ### Security Notes
-- Never commit your `.env` file to version control
+- The `.env` file contains shared development credentials
-- The `.env` file is already in `.gitignore`
+- Never commit the `.env` file to version control (already in `.gitignore`)
-- Keep your GitHub private key secure
+- For production, use separate credentials and environment-specific configuration
-- Rotate secrets regularly in production
+- The GitHub private key is shared for development but should be rotated regularly

 ## 🏗️ Architecture Overview